composer/composer/doc/articles/troubleshooting.md

 The [`repositories`](04-schema.md#repositories) configuration property is defined as [root-only] (04-schema.md#root-package).
 It is not inherited.
 You can read more about the reasons behind this in the "[why can't composer load repositories recursively?](articles/why-can't-composer-load-repositories-recursively.md)" article.
-The simplest work-around to this limitation, is moving or duplicating the `repositories` definition to your root composer.json.
+The simplest work-around to this limitation, is moving or duplicating the `repositories` definition into your root composer.json.

 ## I have locked a dependency to a specific commit but get unexpected results.